-- Consulting-sell time and expertise. - Manufacturing/Design-have a product like a device, software, etc. - Services-provide specific solutions, like computer setup, maintenance, PCB manufacturing, etc. - Franchise-buy a license to operate an existing business entity (typically retail, but also service).
+- Consulting-sell time and expertise. - Manufacturing/Design-have a product like a device, software, etc. - Services-provide specific solutions, like computer setup, cleaning, delivery, restaurant, custom manufacturing, etc. - Franchise-buy a license to operate an existing business entity (typically retail, but also service).